 Strengthening Surveillance—Lessons from the Financial Crisis

-Following the 2011 Triennial Surveillance Review, the IMF has undertaken major initiatives to strengthen surveillance to respond to a more globalized and interconnected world.
+Following the 2011 Triennial Surveillance Review (TSR), the IMF has undertaken major initiatives to strengthen surveillance to respond to a more globalized and interconnected world.
 These initiatives include revamping the legal framework for surveillance, deepening analysis of risks and spillovers, strengthening financial surveillance of systemic risk, stepping up assessments of members’ external positions, and responding more promptly to concerns of the membership.
 The 2014 TSR, completed in September 2014, proposes steps to strengthen implementation of reforms in these areas, and also to ensure that surveillance is well-equipped to address emerging challenges and support sustainable growth in an interconnected post-crisis world.
-This factsheet outlines recent actions in these areas.
+This factsheet outlines recent actions in priority areas.

 The global crisis underlined the need for more analysis of linkages among economies, which the IMF now provides through a number of channels:

-- Pilot "spillover" reports prepared in 2011, 2012, and 2013 assessed the impact of economic policies in the world’s five largest economies—China, the euro area, Japan, United Kingdom, and the United States—on partner economies.
+- Spillover reports, prepared since 2011, assess the impact of economic policies in the world’s five largest economies—China, the euro area, Japan, United Kingdom, and the United States—on partner economies.
 The 2013 report examined potential spillovers arising from the euro area crisis, U.S. fiscal and monetary policy, structural and fiscal reforms in Japan, and a possible slowdown in China.
 The 2014 report broadened the country coverage, focusing on spillovers from advanced economies’ exit from unconventional monetary policies and a broad-based slowdown in emerging market growth.

-- Individual country surveillance, as well as multilateral surveillance reports such as the IMF’s World Economic Outlook (WEO), Global Financial Stability Report (GFSR) and various Regional Economic Outlook, have also deepened their analysis of interconnections and spillovers.
+- Individual country surveillance, as well as multilateral surveillance reports such as the IMF’s World Economic Outlook (WEO), Global Financial Stability Report (GFSR) and various Regional Economic Outlook, have deepened their analysis of interconnections and spillovers.
 Cluster reports are also prepared occasionally on common issues facing groups of countries (e.g., capital flows, macroprudential policies, and unconventional monetary policies).

-In July 2012, the IMF adopted an Integrated Surveillance Decision (ISD) that provides the basis for more effective surveillance in a highly integrated world economy.
-The ISD allows for more systematic coverage of spillovers from members’ economic and financial policies in Article IV consultations and better integrates surveillance at the bilateral and multilateral levels.
-The new Decision helps the IMF to engage members at an earlier stage in the buildup of risks and vulnerabilities, and encourages them to be mindful of the impact of their policies on global stability.
+In July 2012, the IMF Board adopted an Integrated Surveillance Decision (ISD) that strengthens the legal basis for more surveillance in a highly integrated world economy.
+The ISD enables more systematic coverage of spillovers from members’ economic and financial policies in Article IV consultations and better integrates surveillance at the bilateral and multilateral levels.
+It helps the IMF to engage members at an earlier stage in the buildup of risks and vulnerabilities, and encourages them to be mindful of the impact of their policies on other countries and global stability.

-The IMF is sharpening risk assessments so that potential problems can be spotted and appropriate policy responses developed more effectively.
-One innovation has been the incorporation of risk assessment matrices in many Article IV reports.
+The IMF is sharpening risk assessments so that potential problems can be spotted, and appropriate policy responses developed, more effectively.

-- Similarly, the IMF conducts a semiannual Early Warning Exercise (EWE) to identify and assess low probability, but possibly high impact risks to the global economy.
+- The IMF conducts a semi-annual Early Warning Exercise (EWE) to identify and assess low probability but high impact risks to the global economy.
 It also conducts Vulnerabilities Exercises (VEs) to assess vulnerabilities and emerging risks in individual Advanced, Emerging Market, and Low-Income Countries.

 Given the potential for financial sector developments to rapidly ignite and propagate crises, effective financial sector surveillance is critical.
-The IMF now gives more emphasis to financial sector issues in its multilateral and country surveillance, as outlined in its Financial Surveillance Strategy, approved by the IMF Board in 2012.
+The IMF now gives more emphasis to financial sector issues in its multilateral and bilateral surveillance, in line with the Financial Surveillance Strategy, approved by the IMF Board in 2012.

-- The IMF is enhancing its financial sector expertise: It has assigned financial sector experts to most systemically important and vulnerable economies, and intensified internal training and developed analytical tools.
+- To make financial surveillance a more central element of bilateral surveillance, the IMF is assigning financial sector experts to most systemically important and vulnerable economies, intensifying internal training and improving analytical tools.

-- Another major continuing initiative is the Financial Sector Assessment Program.
+- Another major continuing initiative is the Financial Sector Assessment Program (FSAP).
 Under this program, comprehensive financial stability assessments are conducted every five years for economies with systemically important financial sectors.
-The findings are followed up in discussions with policy makers in the context of Article IV consultations.
+The analysis on FSAPs is followed up on in the context of Article IV consultations.
 The latest review of this program was completed in September 2014.

 - The IMF is a member of the Financial Stability Board, which enhances collaboration on macro-financial and supervisory issues.

-Assessing external stability and external imbalances remains a core component of the IMF’s mandate.
-External imbalances can have a significant impact on the operation of the global economy.
+Assessing external stability and external imbalances remains a core component of the IMF’s mandate as external imbalances can have a significant impact on the operation of the global economy.

-- In July 2013, the IMF published the second Pilot External Sector Report covering the world’s largest economies.
+- In July 2014, the IMF published the third Pilot External Sector Report (ESR) covering the world’s largest economies.
 The Report contains a multilaterally consistent assessment of members’ external balances, currencies, and policies.
-The analysis broadens external sector surveillance by more systematically assessing, in addition to exchange rates, current accounts, balance sheet positions, reserves adequacy, capital flows, and capital flow measures.
+The analysis broadens external sector surveillance by more systematically assessing exchange rates, current accounts, balance sheet positions, reserves adequacy, capital flows, and capital flow measures.

 For its advice to have the most impact, the IMF seeks to provide strong economic analysis, candid and evenhanded advice that is tailored to country circumstances, and clear messages.